-Total expenses for the three months ended March 31, 2010 increased by \$4 million (29%) as compared to the corresponding prior year period.
-The increase was primarily due to an increase in development expenses related to the one-time costs associated with the acquisition of the Former Fontainebleau Property (as defined below) and an increase in net lease expenses due to higher intangible amortization expense.
+Total expenses, excluding interest expense, for the three and six months ended June 30, 2010 decreased by \$6 million (24%) and \$2 million (5%), respectively, as compared to the corresponding prior year periods.
+The decreases were primarily due to lower intangible amortization expense and inventory reserves, offset in part by an increase in development expenses related to maintenance costs associated with the acquisition of the Former Fontainebleau Property (as defined below), as compared to the corresponding prior year periods.

 In February 2010, our Real Estate operations acquired from Fontainebleau Las Vegas, LLC, or Fontainebleau, and certain affiliated entities, certain assets associated with property and improvements, or the Former Fontainebleau Property, located in Las Vegas, Nevada for an aggregate purchase price of approximately \$148 million.
 The Former Fontainebleau Property includes (i) an unfinished building of approximately nine million square feet situated on approximately 25 acres of land and (ii) inventory.
-Our Real Estate operations intends to secure the Former Fontainebleau Property until market conditions improve.
+Our Real Estate segment intends to secure the Former Fontainebleau Property until market conditions improve.